+2019 Responsibility

+1. Develop a Zero Waste Strategy Staff

+Continuing in 2020

+2. Implement the Climate Leadership Plan Staff; Council; Community

+Continuing in 2020

+4. Implement the Urban Forest Master Plan Staff

+Continuing in 2020

+5. Undertake a comprehensive review and update the Tree Preservation Staff

+Bylaw (Complete)

+6. Create Climate Champion Mayor's Office

+Continuing in 2020

+7. Explore opportunities for renewable energy generation and district energy Staff

+opportunities starting in 2019, including the option of establishing a municipal energy utility in 2021

+Continuing in 2020

+202 0

+8. Facilitate tree planting events and celebrations in partnership with residents and community organizations, and other public bodies, including Staff; Council

-2019 Responsibility 1.
-Develop a Zero Waste Strategy Staff 2.
-Implement the Climate Leadership Plan Staff; Council; Community 3.
-Implement a City staff transit pass program Staff 4.
-Implement the Urban Forest Master Plan Staff 5.
-Undertake a comprehensive review and update the Tree Preservation Bylaw Staff 6.
-Ban plastic straws taking into consideration accessibility needs Staff; Council 7.
-Create Neighbourhood Climate Champion program with one child, youth, adult and elder from each neighbourhood to lead and inspire at the local level on Climate Action Mayor's Office 202 20 8.
-Create Annual Tree Planting Festival like "Tree Appreciation Day" but lots of trees, in all neighbourhoods at once with a big celebration or small celebrations in each neighbourhood Staff; Neighbourhood Associations 9.
-Mandate green shores practices on waterfront development Staff 10.
-Initiate a Parks and Open Spaces Acquisition Strategy to identify priorities for parkland acquisition that align with Official Community Plan, Parks and Open Spaces Master Plan, and other approved City plans Staff 11.
-Ban single-use coffee cups and single-use takeout containers (as with Plastic Bag Ban Bylaw, determine logical exceptions) Staff; Council 12.
-Begin to plan for mitigating the inflow and infiltration issues on private property Staff 13.
+participating in the United Nations Trees in Cities Challenge with a goal of planting at least 5,000 trees.
+9. Mandate green shores practices on waterfront development Staff 10.
+Initiate a Parks and Open Spaces Acquisition Strategy to identify priorities for parkland acquisition that align with Official Community Plan, Parks and Open Spaces Master Plan, and other approved City plans Staff 1.
+Introduce regulations to ban and/or restrict problematic single use items (coffee cups, take out containers, straws, etc.) while taking into consideration accessibility needs.
+Staff; Council 12.
+Begin to plan for mitigating the inflow and infiltration issues on private property Staff 3.
 Expedite implementation of the BC Step Code Staff 14.
-Increase protection for shoreline areas and Garry Oak ecosystem including the shoreline between Gonzales Bay and Ross Bay and the shoreline along Gorge Waterway Staff

-2021 Responsibility 15.
-Implement a robust Zero Waste Strategy Staff; Council; Community 16.
-Mandate electric vehicle charging capacity in all new developments Staff 17.
-Work with the Greater Victoria Harbour Authority on options for shore power and lower emissions ground transportation Staff; Greater Victoria Harbour Authority 18.
-Explore the creation of a municipal energy utility, more local energy creation, solar e.g. food waste generators for food trucks at the museum Staff 202 22 19.
-Create a municipal energy utility, more local energy creation, solar e.g. food waste generators for food trucks Staff at the museum Ong going Ong Staff going With the exception of hanging baskets and Beacon Hill Park, between 2019 and 2022, re-naturalize all beds in the city.
-If there are cost, time and/or water savings, use these to further nurture the tree canopy and urban forest and natural Staff Staff 20. going With the exception of hanging baskets and Beacon Hill Park, between 2019 and 2022, re-naturalize all beds in the city.
-If there are cost, time and/or water savings, use these to further nurture the tree canopy and urban forest and natural areas 20.
+Increase protection for shoreline areas and Garry Oak ecosystem including the shoreline between Gonzales Bay and Ross Bay and the shoreline along Gorge Waterway Staff 15.
+Implement a City staff transit pass program Staff 2021 Responsibility 16.
+Implement a robust Zero Waste Strategy Staff; Council; Community 17.
+Mandate electric vehicle charging capacity in all new developments Staff 18.
+Work with the Greater Victoria Harbour Authority on options for shore power and lower emissions ground transportation Staff; Greater Victoria Harbour Authority 2022 19.
+Create a municipal energy utility in 2022 if supported by the analysis of the preceeding years Staff Ong oing 20.
 With the exception of hanging baskets and Beacon Hill Park, between 2019 and 2022, re-naturalize all beds in the city.
-If there are cost, time and/or water savings, use these to further nurture the tree canopy and urban forest and natural areas Promote rain gardens and improve water quality entering waterways Staff 20.
-21. 22.
-With the exception of hanging baskets and Beacon Hill Park, between 2019 and 2022, re-naturalize all beds in the city.
-If there are cost, time and/or water savings, use these to further nurture the tree canopy and urban forest and natural areas Promote rain gardens and improve water quality entering waterways Strengthen tree protection and enhance tree canopy and urban forest Encourage and move towards mandating food bearing plants, pollinator habitats and native species in landscape plans Staff Staff; Community
+If there are cost, time and/or water savings, use these to further nurture the tree canopy and urban forest and natural areas Staff

+21. Promote rain gardens and improve water quality entering waterways Staff 22.
+Strengthen tree protection and enhance tree canopy and urban forest Staff; Community 23.
+Encourage and move towards mandating food bearing plants, pollinator habitats and native species in landscape plans for private development Staff; Urban Food Table 24.
+Advocate for appropriate federal regulations of the Victoria Water Airport Council 25.
+Work with partners to clean up the harbour and steward waterways Staff; Council

+STRATEGIC OBJECTIVE SEVEN